 Even as hard drives found a place in early computer systems, RAM-based storage systems were also being created.
 The prohibitively high cost of computer memory, its complexity, size, and requirement to stay powered to work prevented memory-based storage from catching on in any meaningful way.
 Though very specialized, expensive systems found use in the supercomputing and mainframe computer markets.

 The real breakthrough happened with the introduction of flash-based SSDs.
-By the mid-2000s, Samsung, SanDisk and others brought to market flash SSDs that acted as drop-in replacements for hard disk drives.
-SSDs have gotten faster, smaller and more plentiful.
-Now PCs and Macs and smartphones all include flash storage of all shapes and sizes and will continue to move in that direction.
+By the mid 2000s, Samsung, SanDisk, and others brought to market flash SSDs that acted as drop in replacements for hard disk drives.
+SSDs have gotten faster, smaller, and more plentiful.
+Now PCs, Macs, and smartphones all include flash storage of all shapes and sizes and will continue to move in that direction.
 SSDs provide better performance, better power efficiency, and enable thinner, lighter computer designs, so it’s little wonder.

 The venerable spinning hard drive, now 60 years old, still rules the roost when it comes to cost per gigabyte.
 SSD makers are getting closer to parity with hard drives, but they’re still years away from hitting that point.
 An old fashioned spinning hard drive still gives you the best bang for your buck.